Connect with others who understand.

 White discoloration can be a sign of a fungal nail infection.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-Splitting and crumbling of the nail may indicate a fungal nail infection.
+Splitting and crumbling may indicate a fungal nail infection.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-As you can see, there is an overlap between symptoms of nail fungus and nail psoriasis.
-You can also experience both conditions at the same time.
-Furthermore, the pitting seen with nail psoriasis can be a symptom of other skin diseases, like eczema or vitiligo.
-White nail discoloration, or leukonychia, can indicate other health issues.
+Not only do some symptoms of nail fungus and nail psoriasis overlap, but you can also experience both conditions at the same time.
+The pitting seen with nail psoriasis can be a symptom of other skin diseases, like eczema or vitiligo.
+White nail discoloration, called leukonychia, can indicate other health issues.
 Getting an accurate diagnosis is essential.

 3. Nail Psoriasis Is More Common on the Fingers

-Nail psoriasis and nail fungus can both affect your hands and feet, but nail psoriasis is
+Both nail psoriasis and nail fungus can affect your hands and feet, but nail psoriasis is more likely to show up on your fingernails.
+Nail fungus usually affects the toenails.

 Nail psoriasis is more likely to occur on the fingernails.
 (CC BY-NC-ND 3.0 NZ/DermNet)